Introduction

 A function you can test

-Prefer testing functions that return values—easy to assert:
+Prefer testing functions that return values as they are often easier to assert:

 # greeting.py